-Toy Story 4 Soundtrack: The Art of the ExpectedJun 27 / New & News, Perspectives on Music
+Toy Story 4 Soundtrack: The Art of the ExpectedThursday June 27, 2019 / New & News

 Toy Story 4 has opened to a $120 million weekend at the box office, in the top four opening weekends of all-time for Disney and ahead of Toy Story 3.
 Woody, Buzz and the gang are back together on-screen, and off-screen it is Randy Newman once again working his soundtrack magic for the movie.